 Not necessarily.
 You will need to obtain a statement from UK ENIC that confirms your qualifications are equivalent to GCSE grades A*-C in English and Mathematics.

-To register for professional formation, you would need to have a Level 5 or above initial teacher education qualification from our approved list.
-For more information about routes into teaching, please contact FE Advice.
+To register for Professional Formation, you would need to have a Level 5 or above initial teacher education qualification from our approved list.

-Undertaking professional formation is an online process, using a portfolio.
-Once you have been issued your portfolio, you then develop and collate your evidence. once you have completed your portfolio, you share it with your supporter so that he or she can add their supporting statement.
+Undertaking Professional Formation is an online process, using a portfolio.
+Once you have been issued your portfolio, you then develop and collate your evidence.
+After you have completed your portfolio, you share it with your supporter so that he or she can add their supporting statement.
 Finally, you can submit your portfolio to SET for review.

 You can find more information about completing your portfolio and the evidence you are expected to provide by visiting the completing your portfolio page, Typical evidence will include observation reports of your teaching practice, with supporting documentation such as a lesson plan and a self-evaluation of the session.

-There are nine sections in your online workbook: About you,; Qualifications; Roles & responsibilities; Self-assessment; Professional development plan; CPD record; Critical Reflection; Final action plan; Supporting statement.
+There are nine sections in your online portfolio: About you,; Qualifications; Roles & responsibilities; Self-assessment; Professional development plan; CPD record; Critical Reflection; Final action plan; Supporting statement.

-If you are having problems using your online portfolio, visit the Knowledge Base in the portfolio.
+If you are having problems using your online portfolio, visit the Knowledge Base in the portfolio, alternatively you can use the help button in the portfolio to email us your query.
 If you are unable to access your portfolio or find the technical help you need, please contact email@example.com.

 Your portfolio will be reviewed against the criteria of sufficiency, authenticity and relevance.

-Your portfolio will be reviewed the month following the official submission date.
-You should be notified of your result within eight weeks of the official submission date.
+Your portfolio will be reviewed the month following the official submission date and you should be notified of your result within six weeks.

-If your application is unsuccessful, you will receive detailed feedback outlining the steps you need to take in order to reapply.
-If you are not clear about the further evidence you will need to provide, you will have an opportunity to discuss your feedback in detail with a member of the professional formation team to assist you with your reapplication.
+If you receive ‘Criteria Not Met’ result, you will receive detailed feedback outlining the steps you need to take in order to resubmit your portfolio.
+If you are not clear about the further evidence you will need to provide, you will have an opportunity to discuss your feedback in detail with a member of the Professional Formation team to assist you with your reapplication.

-There is no charge for a reapplication.
-Please note that you are only permitted one resubmission.
 Reapplications can take up to four weeks to process.
 If you disagree with the decision not to award QTLS status, you are entitled to appeal.
-More information about the appeal process can be found in the QTLS Terms and Conditions.